writeas/Read.as/README.md

 ### Customizing

-Go to the `localusers` table in your database to update your account's display name and summary.
+Go to the `users` table in your database to update your account's display name and summary.

 ## Deployment